 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-One of the things that was quickly apparent to the Admiral and I when we were checking out the Helia at the Annapolis boat show was that the factory trampoline was not going to be suitable for us.
-The trampoline was essentially a large, open net and quite “stetchy”, for lack of a better word, which meant it was a bit difficult to find solid footing.
-The Admiral didn’t enjoy stepping on it and didn’t find it to be comfortable, and I was concerned about trying to stabilize myself on the trampoline if I ever had to go forward in heavy weather to play with the furler or something else at the bow.
+One of the things that was quickly apparent to us when we were checking out the Helia at the Annapolis boat show was that the factory trampoline was not going to be suitable for us.
+The trampoline was essentially a large, open net and quite “stretchy”, for lack of a better word, which meant it was a bit difficult to find solid footing.
+We didn’t enjoy stepping on it and didn’t find it to be comfortable, and I was concerned about trying to stabilize myself on the trampoline if I ever had to go forward in heavy weather to play with the furler or something else at the bow.
 Either way, we both agreed looking at alternatives would be wise.

 We’ve received recommendations from several people to look at Multihull Nets and they have a great section on their website that discusses the different “openness” requirements for different boats based on their size and touches on their use (offshore, coastal cruising etc).
 The factory trampoline would be suitable to get across the Atlantic, but since trampolines are relatively easy to swap out, it’d be worth our time to find an open net with the right level of comfort.
 We want to make sure that if we get any water over our bows that the trampoline will be able to shed it quickly, but still serve as a good lounge area while we are at anchor.